suhaassreedhar/InstaCam/README.md

 >Can add a simple tag that relates to image and save

->Can switch between your profile and
+>Can switch between your profile and user

+>Used recycler view

 A simple snapshot of this app